khanhnguyen15/project-madam-website/index.md

 <iframe src="plots/perc_speakers.html" height="600" width="100%" style="border:none;" scrolling="no"> </iframe>

-Now you might be thinking: "Of course men get way more quotations, because that includes very influential people like Donald Trump and Barack Obama".
+Now you might be thinking: "Of course men get quoted way more often, because they have very influential people like Donald Trump and Barack Obama".
 Well, yes but actually no. If we look at the <em>percentage of speakers by gender</em>, it looks just about the same.
 Around **80% of quoted speakers are male**, with a very slight decrease of 2% over the past 5 years. **In genders other than male and female, transgender female speakers dominate at around 0.08%**.

 ## Trump, Trump and more Trump

 <iframe src="plots/top_speakers.html" height="700" width="100%" style="border:none;" scrolling="no"> </iframe>

 Above are the top speakers of every month by gender and, to no one’s surprise, **Trump is the most quoted speaker of the last 5 years**.
-Since the beginning of 2016, when the presidential race started going strong, the former President of the USA has consistently been the most quoted speaker.
-In the January 2015 to April 2020 period, **Trump averages around 116,000 monthly quotations**.
+Since the beginning of 2016, when the presidential race started going strong, the former President of the USA has consistently been the most quoted speaker almost every month.
+In the months where he is the top speaker, **Trump averages around 117,000 monthly quote occurrences**.
 That is more than **6 times the amount for the top speakers of all other genders <em>combined</em>**.

+## First Impressions: Not too great...